GoogleCloudPlatform/datacatalog-tag-engine/README.md

    - The `tagengine.ini` file also has two additional variables, `INJECTOR_QUEUE` and `WORK_QUEUE`.
 These determine the names of the cloud task queues.
 You do not need to change them.
 If you change their name, you need to also change them in the `deploy/variables.tf`.<br>

    - The `CLONE_TAGS` and `RETIRE_TAGS` are new variables.
 When set to True, `CLONE_TAGS` copies the tags to aspects at job execution time without the need for a separate Tag Engine configuration to create the aspects.
-When `CLONE_TAGS` and `RETIRE_TAGS` are both set to True, the tags don't get created, only the aspects do. <br><br>
+When `CLONE_TAGS` and `RETIRE_TAGS` are both set to True, the tags don't get created, only the aspects do.
+For more details on these functions, please consult the [documentation](migrate/clone_retire_how_to.md). <br><br>

 ### <a name="test-dataplex-api"></a> Part 2: Testing your Tag Engine API setup with Dataplex